nelmio/NelmioApiDocBundle/Resources/doc/alternative_names.rst

 Configuration
 -------------

-You can define alternative names for each group and area combination:
+You can define alternative names for each group and area combination, the last matching rule is used:

 .. code-block:: yaml